Hélio Castroneves: Media appearances

 Castroneves was encouraged by Apolo Ohno, an Olympic speed skater, to participate on dance program Dancing with the Stars in 2007.
 He was accepted onto its fifth season by the casting director and producers, who watched a video of him and his teammate's Hornish driving styles in different locations.
 (Note: Castroneves was certain of an early elimination that he made preparations for a 15-day run.)
 He was paired with professional dancer Julianne Hough, with whom he built a rapport due to their similar personalities.
 He prepared by watching episodes of the fourth season and instruction videos.
 (Note: He prepared for each dance by practicing for up to eight hours per day.)
 The couple lasted until the finals, which they won with a higher percentage of the public vote than singer Mel B. When he won Dancing with the Stars Castroneves appeared on The Oprah Winfrey Show in February 2008.
 From 2007 to 2010, he was a correspondent on Dancing with the Stars for Entertainment Tonight.

-In 2010, he collaborated with writer Marissa Matteo on his autobiography, Victory Road: The Ride of My Life.
-Castroneves was inspired to write the book to convey his negative emotions in his tax evasion trial and how he dealt with them.
+In 2010, Castroneves collaborated with writer Marissa Matteo on his autobiography, Victory Road: The Ride of My Life.
+He was inspired to write the book to convey his negative emotions in his tax evasion trial and how he dealt with them.
 He was selected to be a judge on Miss Universe 2011, a beauty pageant held that September in São Paulo.
 In 2012 Castroneves appeared on Dancing with the Stars 15th season and was partnered with Chelsie Hightower.
 The couple were eliminated in the competition's third week.
 Castroneves appeared on the 17 December 2012 edition of The Jeff Probst Show, and featured on an episode of Celebrity Wife Swap's third season in 2014.
 In 2016, he was chosen to take part on American Ninja Warrior, and teamed up with IndyCar drivers Conor Daly, James Hinchcliffe, Tony Kanaan and Will Power on Celebrity Family Feud that same year.